johnsonjh/VEDIT/README.md

 The following cross-development tools are highly recommended:

-* **ccom** is a cross-platform CP/M‑80 2.2 emulator *that supports redirecting the list device output to a file*, suitable for running the `ZASM`, `PASM`, and `HEXCOM` programs on a UNIX-like host.
+* **ccom** is a cross-platform CP/M‑80 2.2 emulator *that supports easily redirecting the list device output to a file*, suitable for running the `ZASM`, `PASM`, and `HEXCOM` programs on a UNIX-like host.
 It is available as part of the
   [Portable MINCE](https://github.com/johnsonjh/pmince) repository.

 * [**cpm**](https://github.com/jhallen/cpm) is *Joe Allen*'s portable